-Determine the accuracy of the amount of Fire Protection Expenditures (FPE) reported by each county per 8-105 (a).
+Determine the accuracy of the amount of Fire Protection Expenditures (FPE) reported by each county per §8-105 (a).

-The Director of Finance of each county certified the amount of FPE incurred in fiscal year 2021.
+The Director of Finance of each county certified the amount of FPE incurred in FY22.
 We compared each county's FPE with supporting documentation such as general ledger reports, line items from annual financial reports as well as actual costs reported in their annual budgets.
 The results of our procedures support the reliability of the amounts reported.

-Determine whether counties have met the Maintenance of Effort (MOE) standard per 8-104 (a).
+Determine whether counties have met the Maintenance of Effort (MOE) standard per §8-104 (a).

-The matrix on page 4 reports Fire Protection Expenditures (FPE) for each county.
-Section 8-104 requires the use of a 3-year moving average in order to ascertain achievement of the MOE standard.
-Effective July 1, 2014 (FY 2015), the Maryland General Assembly statutory changed certain provisions regarding MOE.
-Specifically, capital expenditures were excluded from the calculation of FPE and counties may receive a "waiver" of the MOE requirement.
+The chart below (p.
+5) reports Fire Protection Expenditures (FPE) for each county.
+Section 8-104 requires the use of a 3-year moving average to ascertain achievement of the MOE standard.
+Effective July 1, 2014 (FY15), the Maryland General Assembly statutory changed certain provisions regarding MOE.
+Specifically, capital expenditures were excluded from the calculation of FPE, and counties may receive a "waiver" of the MOE requirement.
 In addition, the state is required to assess a penalty if a county does not meet MOE for the two subsequent fiscal years that follow the 3-year period used to determine the average.

-To comply with the new statute and to ensure an accurate comparison, FY 2015 was established as the base year for all future 3-year MOE cycles.
-FY 2021 Fire Protection Expenditures were compared to the average expenditures incurred in FY 2018, FY2019, and FY 2020.
-Using this analysis, Montgomery County did not meet the MOE standard in FY 2020 or in FY 2021.
-Accordingly, MDEM reduced Montgomery's FY2023 allocation by 3% or \$59,871.
+To comply with the new statute and to ensure an accurate comparison, FY15 was established as the base year for all future 3-year MOE cycles.
+FY22 Fire Protection Expenditures were compared to the average expenditures incurred in FY19, FY20, and FY21.
+Using this analysis, both Calvert and Somerset Counties did not meet the MOE standard in FY21 or in FY22.
+Accordingly, MDEM reduced Calvert's FY24 allocation by 6.38% or \$19,140 and Somerset's by 3.52% or \$10,560.